 Site Controls (Institutional Controls, Fencing, and Signage);

-Site Controls, Capping of Selected Area to Reduce Overall Risk, Remediation of APCs, and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goal;
+Site Controls, Capping of Selected Area and the GSNWR Wilderness Area to Reduce Overall Risk, Remediation of APCs and Surface Debris Area, and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goal;

-Site Controls, Excavation and Off-Site Disposal of Selected Area to Reduce Overall Risk, Remediation of APCs, and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goal; and,
+Site Controls, Excavation and Off-Site Disposal of Selected Area and the GWNWR Wilderness Area to Reduce Overall Risk, Remediation of APCs and Surface Debris Area, and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goal;

-Site Controls and Capping of All Landfill Material.
+Site Controls, Capping of All Landfill Material, Remediation of Remaining APCs and Surface Debris Area; and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goals;

+Site Controls, Consolidation of Waste from the GSNWR Wilderness Area onto the Remaining Landfill, Capping the Consolidated Landfill, Remediation of Remaining APCs and Surface Debris Area; and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goals;

+Consolidating Waste from the GSNWR Wilderness Area onto the Remaining Landfill, Further Consolidating the Remaining Landfill, Capping the Consolidated Landfill with On-Site Materials, Remediation of Remaining APCs and Surface Debris Area; and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goals.

 Table 6-1 contains a summary of the comparative analysis for the soil Remedial Alternatives, which presents a relative ranking for each alternative considered with respect to each other in the seven NCP threshold and primary balancing criteria.
 The threshold criteria were also evaluated as to whether they would or would not meet the NCP criteria.
-The ranking scale for the primary balancing criteria (Excellent, followed by Good, Moderate, and Poor) is based on anticipated positive to negative results for each criterion.
-For example, if minimal to no residual risk (under the detailed analysis criterion No. 3 - Long-Term Effectiveness and Permanence) is anticipated for an alternative, it is graded as “Excellent.”
+The ranking scale for the primary balancing criteria (High, Moderate, and Low) is based on anticipated positive to negative results for each criterion.
+For example, if minimal to no residual risk (under the detailed analysis criterion No. 3 - Long-Term Effectiveness and Permanence) is anticipated for an alternative, it is ranked as “High.”
 These grades, or rankings, are discussed as appropriate in the follow sections.
 Table 6-1 also includes an estimate of the time required to reach RAOs after construction begins for each remedial alternative.

 The descriptions of the soil Remedial Alternatives and the cost estimates are based on the currently available data.
 The final extent of remediation in soil Remedial Alternatives 2 through 5 will be confirmed through a PDI and incorporated in the remedial design.